-Marriages and civil unions bring about far-reaching legal changes to an individual’s standing with the new spouse, relatives and society at large.
+Marriages and civil unions bring about far-reaching legal changes to an individual’s standing with the new spouse, his or her relatives and society at large.
 It is for this reason that the law prescribes a formal ceremony in which marriages should take place.

-A request for the publication of the banns must be made at least six weeks before the intended date and unless good reason is shown, the marriage registrar will not publish the banns before 6 weeks.
-A good reason for the publication of the banns before the period of 6 week period may be because one of the spouses could be terminally ill.
+A request for the publication of the banns must be made at least six weeks before the intended date.
+It is only in exceptional circumstances that the marriage registrar may allow the publication of the banns within a shorter period of time.
+One valid reason for the publication of the banns lesser than 6 weeks before marriage may be due to terminal illness.

-A marriage or a civil union must take place within a given time frame.
-The contract must take place between six days and three months after the publication of the marriage banns.
+A marriage or a civil union must take place between six days and three months after the publication of the marriage banns.
 If the marriage is contracted outside this time window, the marriage is void (Article 9, Marriage Act).

 For a marriage to be valid there should be, at least 2 witnesses.
 Witnesses must be at least 18 years old and may be related to the spouses (Article 13, Marriage Act).